-The Collins R-864 Mobile HF Communications Receiver.
-This information was discovered by Dave Merrill.
-Where and how are stories left for Dave.
+The Collins R-864 (XC-1)/URR Mobile HF Communications Receiver.
+This information was intially discovered by Dave Merrill and supplemented by Norm Dreschel, WA3KEY.

 Why such speculation?
 About the time of the last R392 contracts, Collins produced a new mobile HF receiver.
 The new receiver, R864, looks like it uses power/audio connectors similar to those on the R392, and is is also designed for vehicular use on 28 volts DC.
 Many of the knobs and the Veeder-Root mechanical frequency display are also reminiscent of the R392.